Delboy/EatMe/README.md

 - #### Adding Recipes
     - The adding recipe page is where users upload their creations.
     - Each recipe is uploaded by filling out a form.
-    - Failing to fill out either the recipes Title, Description, Ingredients, or Method results in the form failing and rendering a message stating which fields you have missed.
+    - Failing to fill out either the recipes Title, Description, Ingredients, or Method, results in the form failing and rendering a message stating which fields you have missed.
     - Using profanity will result in the form failing and the relevant section will be flagged with a message.
     - The form has two checkbox's that toggle whether the recipe is suitable for vegetarians or vegans.
     - Clicking the vegan checkbox automatically checks the vegetarian checkbox and subsequently unchecking the vegetarian box unchecks the vegan box.